Reducing Maternal Mortality: Effective Training In Emergency Cesarean Deliveries

 Once the call is made to go for an emergency cesarean, there’s no time to be lost.
 There’s no chance for lengthy discussions with the mother, evaluating the pros and cons, referring to the textbooks or calling the consultant for a second opinion.
 Speed is of the essence to get that baby out as soon as possible.

-An interesting study in a Scandinavian anesthetics journal highlighted the importance of interdisciplinary training in procedures for emergency sections.
+An interesting study in a Scandinavian anesthetics journal highlighted the importance of interdisciplinary procedure training in emergency Cesarean deliveries.
 It’s not enough that the surgeons know what they’re doing; the scrub nurses, anesthetists, neo-natal nurses and midwives have to know exactly what they’re doing too, in order for the whole thing to run like a well-oiled life-saving machine.
 The advantages of interdisciplinary training are enormous but many hospitals are still running separate courses for each job role rather than taking the holistic approach.